Lab Members

 Postgraduate Fellow

-Alex Dalrymple – undergraduate
+Alex Dalrymple – STARS undergraduate alumni

-Kyal Sin Htet – undergraduate
+Kyal Sin Htet – summer undergraduate alumni

-Zeren Toksoy – undergraduate
+Zeren Toksoy – summer undergraduate alumni

-Kayla Samo – undergraduate
+Kayla Samo – STARS undergraduate alumni

-Katherine Yao – undergraduate
+Katherine Yao – undergraduate alumni

 Want to work with us?